cBournhonesque/lightyear/examples/interest_management/README.md

-# Simple box
+# Interest management

-A simple example that shows how to use Lightyear to create a server-authoritative multiplayer game.
+A simple example that shows how to use Lightyear to perform interest management.

-It also showcases how to enable client-side prediction and snapshot interpolation.
+Interest management is a technique to reduce the amount of data that is sent to each client: we want to send only the data that is relevant to each client.

+In this example, we are going to replicate entities that are within a certain distance of the client.

 ## Running the example

-To start the server, run `cargo run --example simple_box server`
+To start the server, run `cargo run --example interest_management -- server`

 Then you can launch multiple clients with the commands:

-- `cargo run --example simple_box client -c 1`
+- `cargo run --example interest_management -- client -c 1`

-- `cargo run --example simple_box client -c 2 --client-port 2000`
+- `cargo run --example interest_management -- client -c 2 --client-port 2000`